lladdy/SC2LadderWebHost/CONTRIBUTING.md

+# Improving these instructions
+If you encounter problems with these instructions, please consider updating them with corrections or at least creating a github issue so they get addressed.

 # Setting up local development using Docker

 To make it easier and save time it's advisable you use Docker for quickly setting up a local environment.
 You're required to have up to date Docker and docker-compose installed locally.